-My career as an independent designer has enabled me to work with some of the most visually-sophisticated clients in the world on exceptionally innovative and creative projects.
+My career as a designer has enabled me to work with some of the most visually-sophisticated clients in the world on exceptionally innovative and creative projects.
 I’ve designed book covers for Simon & Schuster; television sets for major networks like CBS and Comedy Central; collaborated with super creative teams at Jack Morton Worldwide for clients like Nokia and IBM; worked with Bulgari Hotels on their web development – and many others.

 I’ve been fortunate to touch almost every genre of graphic design while collaborating with clients of every stripe.